Sharing Experiences with Concussion/TBI Multi-Media 2022 Podcast Series

-In November 2020, OBIA partnered with Headsup Concussion Advocacy Network and the former Ontario Neurotrauma Foundation to develop a multi-media series titled Sharing Experiences with Concussion/TBI.
-The goal is to provide more context and understanding to the many different experiences following Concussions and Traumatic Brain Injuries.
+In 2021, OBIA partnered with Headsup Concussion Advocacy Network (HeadsupCAN) and the former Ontario Neurotrauma Foundation to develop a multi-media series titled Sharing Experiences with Concussion/TBI.
+The goal was to provide more context and understanding to the many different experiences following Concussions and Traumatic Brain Injuries.

-This series has seven episodes that will be released throughout June as part of Brain Injury Awareness Month.
-The episodes are led by a leading expert in the field and consist of a group of individuals who have sustained brain injuries discussing their experiences in a safe and supportive environment.
+In 2022, OBIA and HeadsupCAN have developed five more multi-media podcasts that will be released throughout June as part of Brain Injury Awareness Month.
+The episodes will be led by a leading expert in the field and consist of a group of individuals who have sustained brain injuries discussing their experiences in a safe and supportive environment.

 Each episode looks at different aspects of the recovery process.

 We are so grateful to all the participants for being so open about sharing their experiences of concussion/TBI.
 Thank you as well to our fantastic facilitators who guided these conversations and encouraged participants to feel safe to share their story.
 We hope these stories will help others not feel alone in their journey and give them hope for their future.

 We thank the Ontario Brain Institute for funding this year’s podcasts.

 The following podcasts may contain sensitive material that could be potentially distressing or triggering to some people.

 If you require support, please call the OBIA Helpline at 1-800-263-5404.